narayanpdas/portfolio/public/content/blog/rag-app-part1.md

 ---
-title: "RAG App Journey: The Motivation"
+title: "RAG Web App Journey: The Motivation"
 date: "2025-11-04"
 tags: ["RAG", "FastAPI", "React/ChakraUI", "Tensorflow", "Sqlitte"]
 excerpt: "How it all started."